neil-vass/neil-vass-2/_posts/2025-06-08-trying-some-templating.markdown

 ![Screenshot of the build error.
 A complicated looking run command with lots of command line switches, warnings about missing gems, and a liquid exception saying "unkown tag figure" on line 33.](/assets/images/github-build-error.png){:width="100%"}
 {% endfigure %}

 It says it can’t install a gem, and doesn’t recognize the `figure` tag I’m using.
 Ohh … there’s [a set of plugins in GitHub pages](https://pages.github.com/versions/), and this new one isn’t on there.
-But this error points to a solution: that link to https://jekyllrb.com/docs/continuous-integration/github-actions/ has a very easy guide to give me more control over things like this.
+But this error points to a solution: that link on line 12 has [a guide to using GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) to give me more control over things like this.
 Followed the steps and it’s working fine!

 One more thing … relative links
 -------------------------------

-The files I write for each page have names like `2025-06-08-trying-some-templating.markdown`, and I’ve set Jekyll up to change that into a URL like `neil-vass-2.com/trying-some-templating/`.
+The files I write for each page have names like `2025-06-08-trying-some-templating.markdown`, and I’ve set Jekyll up to change that into a URL like `neil-vass-2.com/trying-some-templating`.
 When I link from one page to another, I could just write the eventual URL, but I wanted to check if we can do something smarter.

 I found a helpful guide to [URLs and links in Jekyll](https://mademistakes.com/mastering-jekyll/how-to-link/) from Michael Rose — I’m sure I’ll come back to this, there’s a lot you can choose to do.
 For my current question, it recommended a [jekyll-relative-links](https://github.com/benbalter/jekyll-relative-links) plugin that works nicely.
 I can use `../relative.markdown` links when I write pages and they get converted to the right thing when the site builds.